hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 === Please note ===

 **NOTE:** This is a community-developed plugin.
-All integrations were submitted by developers who didn't want to wait for a particular plugin to add native hCaptcha support.
+Your PRs are welcome.

 For feature requests and issue reports, please
 [open a pull request](https://github.com/hCaptcha/hcaptcha-wordpress-plugin).